-The City's Local Planning Policy 33 - Tree Retention (LPP33), adopted in December 2022, carefully considers the need for removing trees of a particular size and maturity and aims to minimise the removal and impacts to these trees through the planning and development process.
+The City's Local Planning Policy 33 (LPP 33), adopted in December 2022, carefully considers the need for removing trees of a particular size and maturity and aims to minimise the removal and impacts to these trees through the planning and development process.
+LPP 33 provides a balanced approach to tree retention through the inclusion of exemptions for tree removal (such as exemptions for tree removal required to comply with the City's Fire Hazard Reduction Notice), and also provisions for replacement tree planting for approved, unavoidable tree removal.

-LPP33 also includes planting provisions for new developments for certain lot densities and provides for replacement tree planting for unavoidable tree removal.
+LPP 33 also includes planting provisions for new developments for certain lot densities and provides for replacement tree planting for unavoidable tree removal.